-Overall, the Company's general and administrative expenses increased significantly as compared to the prior six month period.
-Although large increases came from one-time transaction related costs (refer to changes in Consulting fees, Professional fees and Share-based payments), operational growth and the need to increase resources, has resulted in Management estimating its current burn rate at approximately \$655,000 per month.
-The burn rate reflects ongoing obligations of the Company, including its payroll burden, certain rents assumed on the acquisition of Purefarma and incurred post acquisition, day-to-day operating costs, reflective of the number of entities in the group, an increase in shareholder communications, advertising, branding and marketing costs, and initial production costs as extraction machines and processing come online.
+Overall, the Company's general and administrative expenses increased significantly as compared to the prior nine month period.
+Although large increases came from one-time transaction related costs (refer to changes in Consulting fees, Professional fees and Share-based payments), operational growth and the need to increase resources, has resulted in Management estimating its current burn rate at approximately \$725,000 per month.
+The burn rate reflects ongoing obligations of the Company, including its payroll burden, certain rents assumed on the acquisition of Purefarma and incurred post acquisition, day-to-day operating costs reflective of the number of entities in the group, and an increase in shareholder communications, advertising, branding and marketing costs.
 Although the Company anticipates revenue from its core extraction business in the fourth quarter of 2019, in the interim and until such time as the Company achieves positive cash flow from operations, there can be no assurance that it will be able to continue to raise funds, and therefore no assurance of its ability to meet its future obligations.
 Should the Company be unable to realize its assets and discharge its liabilities in the normal course of business, the net realizable value of its assets may be materially less than the amounts recorded in the interim condensed consolidated financial statements.